checkly/theheadless.dev/CONTRIBUTING.md

 You can find additional styling guidelines in this [dedicated file](https://github.com/checkly/theheadless.dev/blob/master/STYLE.MD).
 Our team will gladly help you apply these after the initial review.

-### How to contribute

-1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device.
-2. Create a new branch `git checkout -b MY_BRANCH_NAME`
-3. Install the dependencies: `npm install`
-5. Run `npm run dev` to build and watch for code changes
-6. The development branch is `canary` (this is the branch pull requests should be made against).
-On a release, the relevant parts of the changes in the `canary` branch are rebased into `master`.

 ## Editorial workflow

 The maintainers of this repo will review your contribution.
 During a review we will check for: